devlargs/reddit-images-gallery/README.md

 - pages - NextJS page files
 - public - folder for self hosted assets
 - store - Global state management tool

-## Path aliasing

-Added path aliasing **(@folder-name)** is used to easily determine which files were imported locally and from library, this is very helpful for better organization of imports.
-Library imports should come first then local.

 ## We use this tools